CIBC Logo

 CIBC Logo 2021-present

-The bank’s new logo is a materialization of a portal open to the world of desires of its clients.
-As the management of CIBC emphasizes, it is also the link between the present and the past of the banking institution.
+The bank’s new logo materializes a portal open to its clients’ world of desires.
+As CIBC’s management emphasizes, it is also the link between the banking institution’s present and past.
 The emblem is based on a chevron taken from the original 1966 logo.
-It consists of two pointers connected together with the open side (wide).
+It consists of two pointers connected on the open side (wide).
 Typography has also changed, becoming more customer-centric.

 CIBC: Interesting Facts